xfusek08/GPUTerrain/Readme.md

-# Library for generating of procedural planet surfacess
+# A C++ Library for generation of procedural planet surfaces